 June bugs are one of those pests that come and go fast, but wreak absolute havoc in the meantime.
 The terms June bug and June beetle (or May beetle) don’t refer to a single species, but are rather a nickname given to a wide range of June invaders, including:

-- Japanese beetle (infamously the only diurnal “June bug”)
+- Japanese beetle (Popillia japonica) (infamously the only diurnal “June bug”)

-- Phyllophaga (a group of 260 species, some of which are also known as May bugs)
+- Phyllophaga spp. (a genus of 260 species, some of which are also known as May bugs)

 All of these bugs share characteristics, and a particularly unlucky homeowner may encounter several species at once.
 The good news is that their similarities make for plenty of universal solutions to an infestation.